Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 A New Era Proposal should consist of the following:
 1. The name of the author.
 2. The date the proposed era would start.
 3. The name of the era.
-The era name is a word or phrase that brands the mokens of the era.
 The era name must be 32 ASCII characters or shorter.
-Examples of eras could be the Genesis era for the first era, the Roman era, the Gold era, the Silver era, the Olympic era.
-It could be any kind of branding.
 4. The starting mint price.
 5. The mint increase amount.
 6. The rationale for the era.